Creator Licensing: How to Get Influencer Content Usage Rights

 “Do we really need an influencer agreement?

-You’d rather focus on getting authentic content over paperwork, right?
+You’d rather focus on getting content over dealing with paperwork, right?
 We hear you!

 What is an Influencer Agreement?